Chalanxe/plex-to-jellyfin-library-folder-automapper/README.md

 JELLYFIN_API_KEY = "YOUR_JELLYFIN_API_KEY"
 # =====================
 ```
-#🔑 Finding Your Credentials
+##🔑 Finding Your Credentials

-Plex Token: Follow the Official Plex Guide to locate your token using any media item's XML view.
+**Plex Token**: Follow the Official Plex Guide to locate your token using any media item's XML view.

-Jellyfin API Key: In your Jellyfin dashboard, navigate to Administration ➡️ Dashboard ➡️ API Keys, and create a new key (e.g., named PlexSync).
+**Jellyfin API Key**: In your Jellyfin dashboard, navigate to Administration ➡️ Dashboard ➡️ API Keys, and create a new key (e.g., named PlexSync).

 🐳 Docker Volume Translation (Optional)